 Road Bike Components

-On any drivetrain, maintenance is also key to top performance.
+On any drivetrain, maintenance is key to top performance.
 Manufacturers design their top of the line groups to be maintained by professional mechanics.
-There is no reason to spend thousands on a group set is it quickly becomes caked in road grime and left to sit in the garage.
+There is no reason to spend thousands on a group set if it quickly becomes caked in road grime and left to sit in the garage.
 It's worth it to have a certified mechanic do the initial set up.
 Then, make sure you know how to handle your lubes.
 Most importantly, clean the chain a couple of times a week.

 Please contact us at 1-800-651-4050 or email@example.com with any questions regarding component selection and maintenance.